browserengineering/book/book/about.md

 next: Preface
 ...

-Pavel Panchekha is a professor of Computer Science at the University of Utah.p
+Pavel Panchekha is a professor of Computer Science at the University of Utah.

 [Chris Harrelson](https://twitter.com/chrishtr) is a Principal Software Engineer at Google, and leads the [Blink Rendering](https://www.chromium.org/teams/rendering) team.